fourstix/Elfos-video/README.md

   remaining available while the Elf/OS is running, so it requires the routines to be located in ROM.
 * **/bin/video/**  -- Assembled binary code from the source files.
   * video.hex - Hex file assembled for video source.
-  * **/bin/video/mem/** -- Binary files assembled from the source with the video routines located in memory.
+  * **/bin/video/mem/** -- Binary files assembled from the source files with the video routines located in memory.
 These files can be loaded into the Elf/OS file system using the xr or xrb command.
-  * **/bin/video/rom/** -- Binary files assembled from the source with the video routines located in ROM.
+  * **/bin/video/rom/** -- Binary files assembled from the source files with the video routines located in ROM.
 These files can be loaded into the Elf/OS file system using the xr or xrb command.
 * **/bin/pev2_rom/**  -- Pico/Elf v2 Runtime ROM with video routines.
   * runtime+video.hex - Hex file for Pico/Elf v2 Runtime with assembled video routines added at address A000H.
 * **/bin/stg_rom/**  -- Spare Time Gizmos v1.07 ROM with video routines.